Provincetown Printers

-Provincetown Printers was an art colony in Provincetown, Massachusetts during the early 20th-century of artists who created art using woodblock printing techniques.
+Provincetown Printers were a group of printmakers, most of them women, who created art using woodcut techniques in Provincetown, Massachusetts during the early 20th-century.
 It was the first group of its kind in the United States, developed in an area when European and American avant-garde artists visited in number after World War I. The "Provincetown Print", a white-line woodcut print, was attributed to this group.
-Bror Julius Olsson Nordfeldt is credited with developing the technique, based upon Japanese ukiyo-e woodblock printing, though there is evidence that a lesser-known Provincetown artist, Edith Lake Wilkinson, was making white-line prints in 1914, a year earlier than Nordfeldt's first known efforts.
-Blanche Lazzell is said to have mastered the technique.
 Rather than creating separate woodblocks for each color, one block was made and painted.
 Small groves between the elements of the design created the white line.
 Because the artists often used soft colors, they sometimes have the appearance of a watercolor painting.

-Early artists in the group included Ethel Mars, Ada Gilmore, Mildred McMillen, Maud Hunt Squire, Juliette Nichols and Bror Julius Olsson Nordfeldt.
-Other artists included William Zorach, Ferol Sibley Warthen, Blanche Lazzell, Karl Knaths, and Agnes Weinrich.
-Edna Boies Hopkins, a friend of Squires and Mars from the Art Academy of Cincinnati, also visited the community.
+Bror Julius Olsson Nordfeldt has been credited with developing the technique, based upon Japanese ukiyo-e woodblock printing, though there is evidence that a lesser-known Provincetown artist, Edith Lake Wilkinson, was making white-line prints in 1913, a year earlier than Nordfeldt's first known efforts.
+Blanche Lazzell is said to have mastered the technique.